zeisler/zeisler.github.io/resume/index.md

 ## Open Source Creations

  * [Active Mocker](https://github.com/zeisler/active_mocker): A tool to increase productivity in Ruby On Rails when testing code that has database interactions.
- * [Dissociated Introspection](https://github.com/zeisler/dissociated_introspection): Introspect methods, parameters, class macros, and constants without loading a parent class or any other dependencies.
+ * [Dissociated Introspection](https://github.com/zeisler/dissociated_introspection): Introspect methods, parameters, and constants without loading a parent class or other dependencies.

 ## Experience

 ###Software Developer - **Cambia/SpendWell Health** *6/2015 - 9/2015*

-* Trained team on Test Driven Development by giving presentations and one-on-one training.
-* Led development and architected a multi step guided search app for health care, using Reactjs.
-* Implemented React Router to make a fully bookmarkable client side app.
-* Used the flux pattern to create unidirectional data flow between components.
 * Increased team productivity by creating understandable and tested code.
+* Trained team on Test Driven Development by giving presentations and through one-on-one training.
+* After learning Reactjs I led the development of a multi faceted guided search for health care products/services.
+* Created a fully Restful client side app using open source software, React Router.
+* Used the flux pattern increase understandability by letting data flow in one direction between components.

 ###Software Developer - **Fiduciary Benchmarks** *9/2013 - 2015*

+* Increased automated test speed by 10x compared to normal Rails testing practices.
 * Built and architected rails project from the ground up.
 * Collaborated with business to create benchmarking algorithms for 401k and other Investments.
+* Made complex features easier for developers and business to iterate on top of.
 * Provided the business with dynamic documentation on how benchmarking results were derived.
+* Improved team productivity by automating tasks into command line tools.
 * Paired with co-workers on features while practicing test-driven-development.
-* Developed patterns for fast tests by isolated core logic from Rails and database access.
-* Wrote command line interface developer tools.
-* Created image diffing tool to detect unexpected changes to high value PDF reports.
+* Created an image comparison tool to detect unexpected changes to high value PDF reports.
 * Optimized slow Ruby code by analyzing object allocation, performance, and memory usage.
-* Highly optimized JSON API using Ruby on Rails and PostgreSQL with large data sets.
+* Optimized JSON API from responding in seconds to responding in milliseconds by dynamically transforming relational data into JSON within PostgreSQL.

 ###Resident - **Portland Code School** *6/2013 - 8/2013*

-* Mentored Students through pair programming.
+* Mentored Students by pair programming, assisting in basic programming literacy, and working with students on personal and group projects.
 * Core contributor for [movie recommendation site](http://critic-critic.herokuapp.com) using movie-rating API.
 * Created [Scrabble game](http://scrabble-game.herokuapp.com) for web that validates words and tracks score.